Castillo San Cristóbal (San Juan): Features

-La Garita del Diablo
+Garita del Diablo

-Most of San Juan's fortified walls have guerites (sentry boxes, "garitas" to the locals) at various points.
-One of the guerites at Castillo San Cristóbal is called "The Devil's Sentry Box" (the "Garita del Diablo").
-These guerites offer a vantage point to watchmen guarding the seashore while protecting them.
+Most of San Juan's fortified walls have guerites (sentry boxes, "garitas" in Spanish) at various points.
+One of the guerites at San Cristóbal is the Fortín del Espigón ("breakwater fort"), most commonly known as the Garita del Diablo ("devil's sentry box").
+It offers a vantage point to watchmen guarding the seashore while protecting them.
 This particular sentry box is one of the oldest parts of the fort, being built in 1634.

 There are several legends surrounding the sentry box about soldiers disappearing from inside.
 However, it is mostly believed – and told so in various local stories – that the only soldier that apparently disappeared was a soldier called Sánchez, who fled his post to escape with his girlfriend, called Dina.